There are many causes of burns on farms. These include burns from friction, heat, sun, chemicals, equipment and fuels.

 - Molten substances/plastics/metals and bitumen burns

-All deep burns need emergency medical care and the management of the burn will vary depending on the category of the burn.
-General management involves: Applying cool running water over the burn site for 20 minutes, or until the skin has cooled.
-Do not break blisters, do not apply ointments or oils.
+General management involves: Ensure you are no longer in contact with the source of the burn.
+Applying cool running water over the burn site for 20 minutes, or until the skin has cooled.
+Do not break blisters as these provide a sterile cover for the burn, do not apply ointments or oils.
 Cover the area with a sterile/ clean non fluffy dressing.
 Arrange urgent medical assistance.

 Always call triple zero Tel 000 for major burns.
-You will be given advice over the phone on how to manage the burn,
+You will be given advice over the phone on how to manage the burn.

-For more information on (Burns and Scalds)
+For more information on (Burns and Scalds) visit Better Health Channel

-References used for this topic page
+References used for this topic

 Victorian Adult Burns Service – First Aid,